 You will also complete the following Level 1 units:

-The overall time taken to achieve your qualification will depend on a number of different factors such as how often you attend, what IT skills you are starting with and how confident you are with using a computer.
-Most of your learning will be by following exercises in a series of workbooks but there is always a tutor on hand to help you when you get stuck or when you need more explanation.
+The overall time taken to achieve your qualification will depend on a number of different factors such as how much time you devote to study, what IT skills you are starting with and how confident you are with using a computer.
+Most of your learning will be by following exercises in a series of workbooks but, when in the centre, there is always a tutor on hand to help you when you get stuck or when you need more explanation.
 To get you started, we begin by booking you in for an Induction.
-This is normally a 2-hour group session where you find out about the centre and the centre procedures before completing an English language assessment and then enrolling onto the course.
-After the induction, you need to attend a minimum of two 2-hour sessions each week.
+This is normally a 2-hour session where you find out about the centre and the centre procedures before completing an English language assessment and then enrolling onto the course.
+After the induction, you need to study, either in the centre or at home, for a minimum of 4 hours; all assessments will need to be completed in the centre.

 The length of time to achieve a qualification will depend on your current experience using a computer.
 For those new to using computers it will take longer as you will carry out a significant amount of learning.
 For those with some experience the amount of learning is reduced therefore you should achieve more quickly.